Socio-economic outcome area

 Appropriate housingNSWVicQldWASATasACTNTAust

-right arrow improvement rectangle no change left arrow worsening not applicable as required data not available. tick good improvement and target on track to be met. circle improvement but target not on track to be met.
+improvement no change worsening no assessment available. improving and target on track to be met (Aust only). improving but target not on track to be met (Aust only).

 Note: These assessments of progress should be used with caution as they are based on a limited number of data points.